mhooten/mhooten.github.io/_pages/about.md

   - /about.html
 ---

+* New paper published in MEE:

+Hui, F., Q. Vu, and M.B.
+Hooten.
+(2024).
+Spatial confounding in joint species distribution models.
+Methods in Ecology and Evolution, 15: 1906-1921. [(pdf)](Hui_etal_MEE_2024.pdf)

-* New paper published in Biometrics:
+* New paper accepted in Biometrics:

 Schwob, M.R., M.B.
 Hooten, and V. Narasimhan.
 (In Press).
 Composite dyadic models for spatio-temporal data.
 Biometrics.

-* New paper published in MEE:

-Hui, F., Q. Vu, and M.B.
-Hooten.
-(In Press).
-Spatial confounding in joint species distribution models.
-Methods in Ecology and Evolution.

 * New paper published in Journal of Applied Ecology: